FAQs and how to choose

 "Can I try it" / "What's the return policy"?

 Absolutely.
 We have 30 day returns on all standard models and sizes.
 No two horns, even the same model, are the same and there's no substitute for trying it out.
+Send it back if it isn't right (though do shoot us an email first so we know to expect it!)

 "I'm a low / high player and your models names / types don't give me much guidance on which is best for me?"